How to Achieve Mirror Finish on Glass or Quartz Edges with a Hand Held Polisher

 · Resin Polishing

-If you already have a 3000 grit finish on glass or quartz, the most reliable path to a true mirror finish with a hand held polisher is:
+This guide is for small-area glass, quartz, and stone edge polishing, not large concrete floor polishing.
+If you already have a 3000 grit finish on glass or quartz, the most reliable path to a true mirror finish with a hand held polisher is to keep refining the surface step by step instead of jumping directly to buff.

 3000 → 5000 → 6000 → 8000 → 10000 → Buff